Blog

 How Molina Commercial Home Health Authorization Works

 Most Molina Commercial home health services require prior authorization before care begins.
-This means the treating physician must submit documentation establishing that home health services are medically necessary.
-The authorization process involves:
+The treating physician must submit documentation establishing that home health services are medically necessary.
+Here is how the process typically works for families in the Burleson and SW Fort Worth area.

-1. Physician order: Your doctor — whether at Baylor Scott & White Medical Center Hillcrest, AdventHealth Burleson, or a local outpatient practice — writes a home health order specifying the type of services needed, the frequency of visits, and the duration of care.
+Your doctor — whether at Baylor Scott & White Medical Center Hillcrest, AdventHealth Burleson, or a local outpatient practice — writes a home health order.
+That order specifies the type of services needed, visit frequency, and duration of care.
+This is the starting point for everything that follows.

-2. Plan of care submission: The home health agency prepares a detailed plan of care and submits it to Molina along with clinical documentation supporting medical necessity.
+The home health agency prepares a detailed plan of care and submits it to Molina along with clinical documentation supporting medical necessity.
+Strong documentation at this stage is critical to a fast approval.
+An experienced agency knows exactly what Molina's reviewers need to see.

-Conditions That Commonly Qualify for Molina Commercial Home Health Benefits
+Conditions That Qualify for Molina Commercial Home Health Services

-Home health benefits under Molina Commercial plans are designed for members who are homebound — meaning leaving home requires considerable effort — and who need skilled professional care.
+Molina Commercial home health benefits apply when a member is homebound — meaning leaving home requires considerable effort — and needs skilled professional care.
 Common qualifying conditions include:

 • Post-surgical recovery, including joint replacement and cardiac surgery